kmcphail/SpatialDB/README.md

   -Select "Open Existing Diagram"
   -Search for and select this repository where it says "Select File"
   -Select the .xml file you would like to edit

+# update 3/28
+Minor changes to the EML diagram.
+Added SQL folder to contain the import parameters for eBird Data